importerror/Time-Table/README.md

 Time-Table
 ==========

-A Time-Table Generator App for College
+A Time-Table Generator App for College using python and mysqldb